dahlia-lib/dahlia/README.md

 ## Installation

-Dahlia is available on PyPI and can be installed with pip, or any other package manager:
+Dahlia is available on PyPI and can be installed with pip, or any other Python package manager:

 ```
 $ pip install dahlia